 Villa to rent in La Torre Golf Resort, Spain

 Superb 2 bed, 2 bath, airconditioned, detached villa with heated* private pool on the La Torre golf resort.
 Great facilities in villa and on resort.

 Villa overview - owner's description

-We have put a lot of thought into trying to provide everything you will need for a great holiday
+We have put a lot of thought into trying to provide everything you will need for a great holiday.

 This property is a superb, 2 bed, 2 bath detached villa on the La Torre golf resort, built in 2007.
 In addition to a terrace and a large rooftop solarium for catching every hour of sunshine, the villa has the added advantage of a 7m x 3m private pool - essential for cooling down in the summer heat or for keeping the children amused!
-The pool can be heated (at extra cost).
+The pool can be heated (*at extra cost).
 The safety fence around the pool offers peace of mind for parents with small children.
-Sun loungers and pool toys are provided, as is a BBQ and outside furniture on the terrace and rooftop solarium.
+Sun loungers and pool toys are provided, as is a BBQ and outside furniture on the downstairs terrace and on the rooftop solarium.